fritzone/autocmake/README.md

-# autocmake
+# auto2cmake
-Convert an autotools project to CMake
+Convert an autotools project to CMake.

 I'm dealing with it as a private learning project to better understand CMake and Python.

 A maybe unreachable goal (for my small abibilities) is to convert the LibreOffice build system from